 Who it’s for: We recommend these podcasts for learners at all levels – from beginners to more advanced students.
 The vocabulary list at the end of each audio is a great tool to help you learn and memorize new words, and the Q&A sessions at the end of each episode tests you on what you have just heard.

 Bonus podcast: France Culture

-Once you are more familiar with the French language, you might want to step away from the language training podcasts and shift into second gear.
+Once you are more familiar with the French language (maybe you’ve already seen some French movies), you might want to step away from the language training podcasts and shift into second gear.
 That’s where France Culture comes into the picture.
 Their podcasts are widely popular in France and offer several formats, from testimonies to debates, panels to one-to-one interviews… all fun stuff.
 Before tuning in, bear in mind that you don’t have to understand every single word you hear.
 You can let the podcast play in the background and continue your daily tasks.
 Sometimes, just exposing yourself to the language’s sound is enough.
 Spoiler alert: there are so many topics to choose from, chances are you might listen to them forever.

 Want to spice up your French learning?
 Check out our online French course Frantastique!

 - 5 watchable French series that will improve your French (and possibly entertain you)